MakersFunDuck/Verigo-thermometer/README.md

 The project is created by IAR 8051 version.
 The project file is "Thermometer\Projects\ble\Thermometer\CC2541DB\thermometer.eww"

 Features:
-The firmware will be designed to support the following features:
+The firmware has the following features:

     Accurate temperature sensing using the Si705 sensor Data advertasing at regular intervals